MrGiovanni/DiffTumor/README.md

 - [x] Upload the paper to arxiv
 - [x] Upload the videos about Visual Turing Test
-- [ ] Release the diffusion checkpoint
+- [ ] Release the checkpoints of Autoencoder Model and Diffusion Model
-- [ ] Release the segmentation checkpoint
+- [ ] Release the checkpoints of Segmentation Model
 - [ ] Build a large-scale, semi-synthetic dataset for abdominal tumor segmentation in solid and tubular organs (in progress)

 ## Citation